SistasInterviewPrep/daily-algorithms/PULL_REQUEST_TEMPLATE.md

 * [] The file is named NameOfProblem.py, NameOfProblem.js, etc. depending on the type of solution
 * [] File is within a solution folder within the problem's folder
+* [] Function has been called with test input to output desired result

 ### Adding yourself as a contributor.